Adnan: Family

 Adnan married Mahdad bint Laham, who was a descendant of his ancestor's half brother Yaqshan.
-He had two sons with her, Ma'ad ibn Adnan and Akk ibn Adnan.
+He had two sons with her, Ma'add ibn Adnan and Akk ibn Adnan.
 Akk dwelt in the Yaman because he took a wife amongst the Asharites and lived with them, adopting their language.
 The Asharites were descended from Saba' ibn Yashjub ibn Ya'rub ibn Qahtan.

 In Pre-Islamic Arabia

-Adnan was mentioned in various Pre-Islamic poems, by the Pre-Islamic poets Lubayb Ibn Rabi'a and Abbas Ibn Mirdas.
+Adnan was mentioned in various pre-Islamic poems, by poets Lubayb Ibn Rabi'a and Abbas Ibn Mirdas.

-Adnan was viewed by Pre-Islamic Arabs as an honorable father among the fathers of Arab tribes, and they used this ancestry to boast against other Qahtani tribes who were a minority among the Adnanites.
+Adnan was viewed by pre-Islamic Arabs as an honorable father among the fathers of Arab tribes, and they used this ancestry to boast against other Qahtani tribes who were a minority among the Adnanites.

-Layla Bent Lukayz, a Pre-Islamic female poet, was captured by a Persian king and forced to marry him, so she composed a poem designated to other Arab tribes, asking for their help and reminding that she and they all belong to Adnan, which makes it a duty for them to rescue her.
+Layla Bent Lukayz, a pre-Islamic female poet, was captured by a Persian king and forced to marry him, so she composed a poem designated to other Arab tribes, asking for their help and reminding that she and they all belong to Adnan, which makes it a duty for them to rescue her.

-In other poems such as the ones composed by the Pre-Islamic poet "Qumma'a Ibn Ilias", it appears that Arabs considered it as an "Honor" to be a descendant of Adnan, and for some reason they appear to have been proud of it - presumably because if something is considered an "Honor", it is something to be proud of, as a function of the language model.
+In other poems such as the ones composed by the pre-Islamic poet Qumma'a Ibn Ilias, it appears that Arabs considered it an honor to be a descendant of Adnan, and for some reason they appear to have been proud of it.
+Presumably because if something is considered an "honor", it is something to be proud of, as a function of the language model.